bobrathbone/piradio6/docs/record_radio.md

 Usage: ./record.py --station_id=<station number> --duration=<duration>
                  --omit_incomplete --playlist_only --directory=<directory>
+                 --cleanup

 Where <station number> is the number of the radio stream to record
-      If --station_id is ommited the currently playing station will be recorded --omit_incomplete skip incomplete tracks when creating the playlist --playlist_only Only create playlist from the recordings directory.
-No recording
+      --station_id if ommited the currently playing station will be recorded --omit_incomplete skip incomplete tracks when creating the playlist --playlist_only Only create playlist from the recordings directory.
+No recording --cleanup Remove incomplete tracks from the /home/<user>/Recordings directory
       <directory> is the location for recorded files. default /home/<user>/Recordings
       <duration> is the length of time to record in hours:minutes
                  Maximum recording time allowed 12 hours